 Resumes are broad.
 It’s not uncommon for a job seeker to use the same resume time and time again for dozens of different companies.
 The goal is to get a job in an industry, not taking the company or position into account.

 One-page proposals are targeted.
 One-page proposals are meant for one company, position, and reader.
 They are unique to other applications and get down to the specifics of the position and company.

 There you have it.
 The next time someone asks you about resumes or one-page proposals, you now know what makes each similar and unique.

 While I have a fairly obvious opinion about resumes, I feel that job seekers are entitled to a choice in the hiring process, selecting the document that best suits their needs and expectations.

 When applying to a job, would you choose a one-page proposal over a resume?

-Joanna Riley Weidenmiller is the CEO of The One-Page Company and is responsible for executing the company’s strategic development plan.
+Joanna Riley Weidenmiller is the CEO of 1-Page.com and is responsible for executing the company’s strategic development plan.
 Prior to launching One-Page, Joanna was the CEO of Performance Advertising.
 Joanna earned her B.A. in foreign affairs from the University of Virginia and lives between Beijing, China, and San Francisco.